DualBrain/Solitaire/README.md

 - Added context help on the dialogs and integration with the associated Windows help files (Not sure if this will work on Windows 98 or not).
 - Added checking the minimum size to the main window.
 - Added persisting location and size of the main window.

+Since that time...

+- Ported to .NET 8.
+- Cleaned up all code to fit the more modern (evolved) coding style.
+- Addressed issues reported in VS 2022.

 Additionally, I'd like to give credit to the following for their work on the C# version that this is inspired: Christine Morin and Chris Sells.